 In Figure 9 a detailed concept is presented at micro level which outlines the course design process described above.
 For every course, Course Learning Objectives (CLO) can be defined, but these can be skipped as well.
 In addition, Topics (T) and Units (U) as sub-elements of the course content are defined.
 For every Unit (U), a set of activities (A) are defined within TLA types.

 Figure 9.
-The detailed concept
+The detailed concept (from Divjak et al., 2022)

 Online tool screenshots